apache/activemq-artemis/docs/user-manual/en/configuration-index.md

     <mask-password>true</mask-password>
     <cluster-password>80cf731af62c290</cluster-password>

-This indicates the cluster password is a masked value and ActiveMQ will use its built-in decoder to decode it.
+This indicates the cluster password is a masked value and Apache ActiveMQ will use its built-in decoder to decode it.
 All other passwords in the configuration file, Connectors, Acceptors and Bridges, will also use masked passwords.